dbj-data/dbj-fwk/README.md

 Perhaps not very usefull for 99% of population.
 But in the upper right corner there is that "Debug with Native" link.

 Click on that and you will be taken to the exact location of the cause for which SE was raised.
 And that is immensely usefull.
+Yes, in 99% of occassions that will be in your code :wink:

 ### Remember

-this is not C++ exceptions.
+SEH is not C++ exceptions.
 This is OS native exceptions.
-Thus it can catch "anything" wrong you or anybody can (and will) do.
-Much more than disciplined C++ ans use of C++ exceptions can and will.
+Thus SEH implemented in your app can catch "anything" wrong you or anybody can (and will) do.
+Much more than disciplined C++ and use of C++ exceptions can and will.
 And it is always there.

-**DBJ+FWK** makes it much easier for you to use this functionality (temporarily or not ) and focus on your code.
+**DBJ+FWK** makes it much easier for you to use this functionality and focus on your code.
 Desktop UI app or console, it does not matter.

 ### The real life use-case

-We use this as a permanent host for our testing and benchmarking code.
+We use this in a host app for our testing and benchmarking needs.
 Which is for us always a console app.
-Thus in that mode, we also pinpoint a much more of issues and bugs while developing, than uspreviously possible.
+Thus in that mode, we also pinpoint a much more of issues and bugs while developing, than previously possible.

 ![bench](./media/bench.png)